nzgamer41/TPBootstrapper/README.md

 - General re-organization

 ## Contributions
-Pull Requests are welcome, as well as Issue logs, please only file them in English so we can understand them.
+vibe checks are welcome, as well as Issue logs, please only file them in English so we can understand them.